- Distinguished faculty—an unusually large number for a small liberal arts college.

-- STUDENT/FACULTY COLLABORATION.
-The Music Department provides opportunities for close collaboration between students and faculty in research projects, chamber music and specially designed concerts.
-These collaborations arise from interest shared by students and their faculty mentors.
+- ALL STUDENTS INVOLVED IN THE MUSIC DEPARTMENT can work closely with faculty and peers, with opportunities for collaboration in research projects, chamber music, and specially designed concerts.
+Many collaborations arise from interests shared by students and their faculty mentors.

 Prospective students who intend to participate within the department in lessons or ensembles should submit a music supplement with their application so that the music faculty can assess their abilities.